Ivovis/Week-06-assignment/README.md

 ## Stretch Requirements

-    🏹 Use useEffect and the dependancy array to update the images when the user types in an input field.
+    🏹 Use useEffect and the dependency array to update the images when the user types in an input field.

     🏹 Set up an Unsplash application that you can fetch from your React app.